-Give a concise summary of your article in an abstract of approx. 250 words in a single paragraph.
-As abstracts are published separately by abstracting and indexing services, please spell out abbreviations at first use and do not include footnotes, tables, figures or equations.
+Give a concise summary of your article in an abstract in a single paragraph.
+As abstracts are published separately by abstracting and indexing services, please write abbreviations in their full form at first use and do not include footnotes, tables, figures or equations.
 Avoid using references.
 If it is essential to use a reference in the abstract, please expand it as per journal reference style.